josdejong/mathjs/docs/expressions.md

 `f(x)` will be evaluated repeatedly by the function, and `x` is not evaluated but used to specify the variable looping over the function `f(x)`.

-Functions having a property `raw` with value `true` are treated in a special way by the expression parser: they will be invoked with unevaluated arguments, allowing the function to process the arguments in a customized way.
+Functions having a property `rawArgs` with value `true` are treated in a special way by the expression parser: they will be invoked with unevaluated arguments, allowing the function to process the arguments in a customized way.
 Raw functions are called as: